utkrishta24/FlexmoneyFrontend/README.md

-# React Frontend Form for Yoga Class by FlexMoney
+# MERN Form for Yoga Class by FlexMoney

 ## Problem Statement
 - Assume that you are the CTO of an outsourcing firm which has been chosen to build an